ConorReynolds/ConorReynolds.github.io/content/about.md

 draft: false
 ---

-I am a Ph.D. student at [Maynooth University](https://www.maynoothuniversity.ie/).
+I am a PhD student at [Maynooth University](https://www.maynoothuniversity.ie/).
 My research interests include the [theory of institutions](https://iep.utm.edu/insti-th/), the [Coq proof assistant](https://coq.inria.fr/), [Event-B](http://www.event-b.org/), and formal software design in general.

-My Ph.D. research[^1] involves formalizing the theory of institutions in Coq, with the institution for Event-B[^2] as a use-case, supervised by [Dr. Rosemary Monahan](https://www.maynoothuniversity.ie/people/rosemary-monahan).
+My PhD research[^1] involves formalising the theory of institutions in Coq, with the institution for Event-B[^2] as a primary use-case, supervised by [Dr Rosemary Monahan](https://www.maynoothuniversity.ie/people/rosemary-monahan).
+The formalisation is available [on my GitHub](https://github.com/ConorReynolds/coq-institutions).

 ## Education
-- Ph.D. in Computer Science\
+- PhD in Computer Science\
   *Maynooth University, 2019&ndash;present*
 - MSc in Mathematics\
   *Maynooth University, 2018&ndash;2019*